In this article, we list common SUP terms and their meanings so you have a better understanding of the industry!

 Downwind boards are used for the activity they are named after.
-A downwind run on a SUP is when a group of paddlers launch from a specific spot up wind when the winds are blowing 20+ mph.
+A downwind run on a SUP is when a group of paddlers launches from a specific spot upwind when the winds are blowing 20+ mph.
 As they head onto the water, they use the power of the wind to paddle to a designated landing spot.
 However, with the winds at their backs, they can enjoy riding small waves in the bay or ocean for miles at a time.
 It’s a ton of fun!

 SUP surfing boards come in a variety of shapes and sizes.
-However, for true SUP surfers, they typically range from as small as 7′ to 9′ in length.
+However, true SUP surfers, typically range from as small as 7′ to 9′ in length.
 They are typically shaped with high amounts of rocker with more aggressive shapes commonly seen in smaller surfboards.

 Whitewater boards are typically inflatable as they are more durable.
 They can be wider and thicker to increase stability.
 And they are used in whitewater sections of rivers around the world.

 SUP fishing boards are your biggest boards on the market.
 They are designed to be big, thick, and wide so you can carry all of your gear without having to worry about being able to float it or tipping your board over.

 These boards are typically higher-performance boards that are shaped out of a foam block and glassed with fiberglass before painting.
 They can also be glassed with carbon fiber.
 And some companies even put a thin layer of bamboo underneath as well.

 Foam boards are made out of hard foam.
 These are the cheapest boards on the market.
 And for good reason.
 They are light, and typically don’t last long, but are the most affordable and a great option for families who want to see if SUP is for them.
 Just don’t expect it to last or be high-performance on the water.